Who must file campaign disclosure reports?

 are their filing obligations?

-Corporations and unions may contribute from their treasuries without limits and
+Corporations and unions may contribute from their treasuries in amounts not to exceed established contribution limits and

 have no filing obligations.
 However, if political contributions are solicited by